Skip Counting Songs to Learn Multiplication and Division

 so 8 times 8 is 64!

-Pragmatic Mom also likes flash cards.
+I also like flash cards.
 The easy way is just to sort cards by what your child knows, and focus on the cards that s/he is learning.
 Another slightly more fun way is to pick all the cards out of a box and if you know the card you take it out, if not, put it back.
 Keep doing it until the box is empty.

 Free and Fun Multiplication Math Games